nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* NUS students
+* wishes to get healthier
 * wishes to track their daily calorie intake
+* wants to know how many calories are in their food
 * is reasonably comfortable using CLI apps
-* does not know how many calories are in their food

 **Value proposition**: manage and calculate calorie intake quickly